 Read this post: How to improve your page speed insight score

-11. Google Webmaster Tools – Must-use set of tools to help you monitor the health of your WordPress blog.
+11. Google Webmaster Tools – Must-use tools to help you monitor the health of your WordPress website in Google search.

-12. Font Squirrel Webfont Generator – Useful for generating web friendly fonts to upload to your WordPress site.
+12. Font Squirrel Webfont Generator – Useful for generating web safe fonts to upload to your WordPress site.
 Works well with Thrive Themes Custom Fonts.

-There is a free version, and a premium version of this desktop software.
-The premium version opens up more tools and creative possibilities, with many more filters and design elements to use.
+There is a free version and a premium version of this desktop software.
+The premium version opens up more options, tools, and creative possibilities, with additional filters, design elements, etc to use.

-15. TinyPNG – An extremely useful online tool for compressing and shrinking PNG and JPG files, before uploading them to your WordPress site.
-Optimising your images of course will save you a lot of space over time, and help to reduce page load time for your visitors.
+15. TinyPNG – An useful online tool for compressing and shrinking PNG and JPG files before uploading them to your WordPress site.
+Optimizing your images, of course, will save you a lot of space over time, and help you to reduce page load time for your visitors.

-Every single image and screen capture in this post, has been compressed and optimised using TinyPNG.
+Every single image and screen capture in this post has been compressed and optimized using TinyPNG for improve page loading.

-16. Affinity Designer (Mac & Soon Windows) – An award winning fully professional graphic design suite for serious visual designers.
+16. Affinity Designer (Mac & Windows) – An award winning fully professional graphic design suite for serious visual and graphic designers.
 Probably the most affordable graphic design suite on the market today as well.

-17. Affinity Photo (Mac & Soon Windows) – Beastly professional photo editing software to rival some of the best in the business, including Adobe’s Photoshop, but at the fraction of the price!
+17. Affinity Photo (Mac & Windows) – A beastly professional photo editing software to rival some of the best pro tools in the business, including Adobe’s Photoshop, but at the fraction of the price!

-18. Macaw – Whilst you can’t actually use this tool to export projects to WordPress, it’s great for creating wire frame website design templates, before finalising and moving your design concept to a different platform.
+18. Macaw – Powerful wire framing tool for web designers.
+Whilst you can’t actually use this tool to export projects to WordPress, it’s great for creating wire frame website design templates, before finalizing and moving your design concept to a different platform.